 On the other hand, the rate-$1/3$ code requires only one rotation with $s=2$ to achieve full diversity, and the rate-$1/4$ code achieves $G_d=N=4$ without rotation.
 It is worth mentioning that the additional coding gain provided by a space-time rotation comes at the expense of more iterations needed for convergence (up to four iterations between the SISO demodulator and decoder, as compared to one in the absence of a rotation).
 In Fig. \ref{fig9}, WER results are shown together with the bounds on the WER from sub-section \ref{awer}.
 When no rotation is employed, the bound is tight for all the SNR range.
 In the presence of space-time rotations, the bound is tight for high SNR values.
 Finally, we compare the two schemes in Fig. \ref{fig10}.
-For a fair comparison, we set the information rate threshold for both schemes to $N\theta$, as in \eqref{pout}.
-In other words, the threshold should take into account the total rate of the transmission.
-We can observe that both scheme attain the same diversity but the combining scheme outperforms the selection significantly, in particular for a larger number of ports.
+For a fair comparison, we set the information rate threshold for both schemes to $N\theta$, as in \eqref{pout}, so that it takes into account the total rate of the transmission; note that, in this way, the comparison is only valid between the two schemes for the same spectral efficiency.
+We can observe that both schemes attain the same diversity for the same number of ports but the combining scheme outperforms the selection significantly, in particular for a larger number of ports.